 This Knowledge Base article provides you with details of the British Standard BSAU145e.
-This is what regulates the characteristics of every new number plate made in the UK.
-And are the same tests Tennants Number Plates have to pass before they’re certified.
+Please note this has replaced the previous standard of 145d.
+And this set of rules is what regulates the characteristics of every new number plate made in the UK.
+Therefore each Tennants number plate construction has to pass these test to be certified.

 From September 2021 BSAU145e is the standard all new number plates on UK roads must be manufactured to.
 In other words, to be legal a number plate has to meet these rules.
 This standard is a statutory instrument or law, which is passed into legislation by the British Parliament.
 And it builds upon and improves the previous version of 145d – BNMA Article.